-Responding to a cybersecurity incident, whether it's a data breach, a ransomware event, or one of several other types of cyberattacks, can dramatically compromise an organization's routine business operations, while shattering public confidence.
+Responding to a cybersecurity incident, whether it's a data breach, a ransomware event, or one of several other types of cyberattacks, can dramatically compromise an organization's routine business operations, while shattering public confidence, eroding brand value and taking a big chunk out of top-line revenue.

 In this chapter, we offer the six-step PICERL framework, which organizations can adopt to improve and fine-tune their incident response plans.
 PICERL stands for Prepare, Identify, Contain, Eradicate, Recover and Lessons Learned.